By Lisa Wells, RN

 Because HGH is only in the bloodstream for a couple of minutes before it is taken in by the liver it is very hard to obtain an accurate reading of the amount of human growth hormone in the body.
 The amount changes from the time it is released or injected until a few minutes later when it is taken into the liver.
 Even with a stimulation test there are unknown variables, and if you are taking the injections then the time you took your last dose may also affect the lab result.

 You asked me about taking the Norditropin twice a day.
 Of course your doctor will prescribe your dose as he wants and I recommend you follow his instructions.
-However, you might want to ask him about dividing your dose into a morning dose and evening dose because it is easier on the body.
-In fact many doctors now prescribe the daily dose to be divided into 2 dose times, which are morning and bedtime.
+However, you might want to ask him about dividing your dose into a morning and evening dose because it is easier on the body.
+In fact many doctors now divide the dose into two dose times, which are morning and bedtime.

-One reason dividing the dose into 2 dose times is better is because it is not natural for the body to have to deal with its entire day's worth of HGH all at one time.
-I believe this is one reason why side effects may occur.
+One reason dividing the dose is better is because it is not natural for the body to have to deal with its entire day's worth of growth hormone all at one time.
+I believe this is one reason why side effects occur.
 The pituitary gland naturally releases growth hormone in small spurts several times throughout the day as is needed.
-By following the body's natural occurrences as much as possible we can decrease the risk of side effects and probably see better results.
+By following the body's natural processes as much as possible we can decrease the risk of side effects and probably see better results.

 What is the Recommended Dose of HGH Injections?